dsykesturner/GoGoTram-iOS/5-Game-state.md

-# Game state
+# 5. Game state

 ## Game start and end

-To handle collisions with passengers and signal faults, the game is going to need a way to track it's current state.
+To handle collisions with passengers and signal faults, the game is going to need a way to track its current state.

 Add the following variables at the top of the class to track the current score, the current level, whether the game has started, and a key to stop collectables from appearing once the game has ended: